brandur/sorg/content/articles/postgres-atomicity.md

-A snapshot's `xmin` is calculated the same way as a transaction's (i.e. the lowest `xid` amongst running transactions when the snapshot is created), but for a different prupose.
+A snapshot's `xmin` is calculated the same way as a transaction's (i.e. the lowest `xid` amongst running transactions when the snapshot is created), but for a different purpose.
 This `xmin` is a lower boundary for data visibility.
 Tuples created by a transaction with `xid < xmin` are visible to the snapshot.